 Mountaineering villages — a paradise for alpine enthusiasts

-A further highlight for alpine lovers: St. Jodok with the Schmirn and Vals Valleys has ranked among the most elite of Austrian mountaineering villages since 2013 – these are selected sites that have committed themselves to eco-friendly and sustainable tourism.
+A further highlight for alpine lovers: St. Jodok with the Schmirn and Vals Valleys as well as the Gschnitz valley has ranked among the most elite of Austrian mountaineering villages – these are selected sites that have committed themselves to eco-friendly and sustainable tourism.
 They are selected based on strict criteria.
 The mountaineering villages offer guests a wide range of mountain sports away from the tourist masses – the focus of the mountaineering villages in the Wipptal region during the winter is on ski touring and snowshoe hiking.
 A winter tour transfer brings guests to the starting points of some of the most beautiful tours on a daily basis.
 Even the accommodations in these villages have been tailored to a class of guests that demands a certain level of requirements.
 A hearty meal for early hours or thermos flasks for rental with tea for the tours have now become commonplace – together with the energising snack packages.
 Members from Alpine associations receive an additional 10 percent discount on the accommodation price with all partner businesses of the "Mountaineering village" scheme.

 Safety on the mountains - avalanche checkpoints & avalanche park